Liz Barbour's Creative Feast

 1 teaspoon pepper or 4 whole peppercorns

 1. Place the chicken parts into a large stock pot.
-Add vegetables, herbs, and salt and pepper and cover with 12 cups cold water.
+Add vegetables, herbs, and salt and pepper and cover with 12 cups water.

 3. Strain the stock into a large pot or bowl.
 Use right away or let the stock come to room temperature and either refrigerate (fat is easier to remove once chilled) or divide into 4 cup containers, label, and freeze.
 Stock can be refrigerated for up to 3 days or frozen for one year.